theopenlane/entx/history/README.md

 ## Adding a Skipper Function

-If you want to conditionally skip saving history data, you can use the `enthistory.WithSkipper()` configuration option.
+If you want to conditionally skip saving history data, you can use the `history.WithSkipper()` configuration option.
 This should be the string representation that returns `true` or `false`.
 The function has access to the `mutation` object and the `context`.
 For example:

 ```go